Cleveland Fire: Progression

-The Cleveland Fire began on Tuesday, September 29, 1992, near the community of Riverton on the north side of U.S. Route 50 and 35 mi west of South Lake Tahoe.
-The fire was reported by a fire lookout a few minutes before 1:00 p.m., and named for the nearby Cleveland Corral picnic area.
+The Cleveland Fire began on Tuesday, September 29, 1992 near the community of Riverton on the north side of U.S. Route 50, in the South Fork American River canyon 35 mi west of South Lake Tahoe.
+The fire was reported by a fire lookout a few minutes before 1:00 p.m.
+PDT and named for the nearby Cleveland Corral picnic area.
 Moments after the lookout's report, the superintendent and a foreman of the Eldorado National Forest hotshot crew arrived on scene.
-The fire was 1/4 acres in size, and temporarily contained between Highway 50 and the uphill switchback of nearby Ice House Road.
-With no fire engine, the superintendent requested more resources.
-A spot fire jumped across Ice House Road, and "within a matter of seconds" was too large to be contained by the two firefighters.
+The fire was 1/4 acres in size, and temporarily contained between Highway 50 and an uphill switchback of nearby Ice House Road.
+Not possessing a fire engine, the superintendent requested more resources, but a spot fire jumped across Ice House Road and "within a matter of seconds" was too large to be contained by the two firefighters.

 Three to four minutes after the fire was reported, a Sikorsky S-58T helitack crew arrived on scene.
-They described the fire as 10–15 acres in size, with flame lengths of 100 ft.
+They described the fire as now 10–15 acres in size, with flame lengths of 100 ft.
 The fire was spreading rapidly, with ember spotting up to 1/4 mi away.
 The crew was able to hold the fire's western flank, protecting the community of Pollock Pines, but were unable to halt its advance up the canyon, and it bypassed crews at Peavine Ridge.
-At 1:30 p.m., with flames also crossing to the other side of the canyon, authorities closed Highway 50.
+At 1:30 p.m., with flames spreading to the south side of the South Fork American River canyon, authorities closed Highway 50.
 By late Tuesday the fire had spread to approximately 7000 acres and was being fought by 500 firefighters.

 On Wednesday, September 30, the El Dorado County Board of Supervisors declared a state of emergency.
-The Cleveland Fire burned another 12300 acres, for a total of 18600 acres with five percent of its perimeter contained by 10:00 p.m., with 2,300 personnel engaged on the fire.
+In its second day the Cleveland Fire burned 12300 acres for a total of 18600 acres, with five percent of its perimeter contained by 10:00 p.m. by 2,300 personnel engaged on it.
 20 mph winds continued to stoke the fire as it burned northeast, threatening communications infrastructure and campgrounds in the Crystal Basin Recreation Area.
 The fire's smoke plume reached an altitude of 25000 ft, visible in Placer County to the north and from Sacramento 60 mi to the west.
 A Forest Service spokesperson told the Los Angeles Times that the situation was "a firefighter’s worst nightmare—low humidity, high winds, prolonged drought conditions...
 It will be a miracle if we can hold the fire back with these kinds of winds".
 The fire's growth worked out to more than 20000 acres in 30 hours.